Welcome to Junior Judo at Sydney University Judo Club.

 Our classes focus on learning and developing motor skills and gradually learning the technical aspects of judo in a safe and fun environment.
 Children will learn essential skills such as break falls, throws, hold downs and self-defence, along with both general and judo related games and progress to more technical judo at their own pace.

-Older children may advance to the cadet age sessions where the learning emphasis is on more advanced techniques and technical skills.
-They have the opportunity to transition to the adults’ and women’s classes as their skills develop.
+Older, more experienced children may have the opportunity to train in the senior club sessions where the learning emphasis is on more advanced techniques and technical skills.
+They have the opportunity to transition to the senior classes as their skills develop.

 Class Times